LTUC/amman-dotnet-401d2/Curriculum/Class05/Lab.md

 - Using all 4 of the Object Oriented Principles (OOPs):
 		- Build out the hierarchical class structure of a zoo within Visual Studio and a digital diagram.
 		- There should be at least 3 layers of inheritance with at least 6 different types of animals.
-	- Prove that the OOP principles are being used by returning strings as neccesary to prove that a methods were propertly implemented or inherited.
+	- Prove that the OOP principles are being used by returning strings as necessary to prove that a methods were property implemented or inherited.
 		- Examples include: `Eat()` `Sleep()` `Sound()` etc...
 		- You are allowed to use these example methods, along with others not listed
 	- Include the following labels: